 - Excessive use of woods or rapid practice at the range when practicing golf

-What are the Contributing Factors to Elbow Pain?
+What Are The Contributing Factors In Elbow Pain?

-There are a few contributing factors that every golfer must be made aware.
+There are a few contributing factors that every golfer must be made aware of.
 If you have weakness in the flexor muscles or a muscle imbalance, the likelihood of developing or worsening of your condition is quite high.
 Today, muscular imbalances (especially in the flexor muscles) are the most prominent problem.
-Too many gyms and lots of unskilled help pretending to be exercise physiologist recommend incorrect practices have led to golfer’s elbow or other spine and joint complaints in Malaysia.
-So, if you have a golfer‘s elbow, the first things you need to look is to see if you have your muscles, especially the flexor muscles assessed by our clinical experts.
+Too many gyms and lots of unskilled help pretending to be exercise physiologists recommend incorrect practices have led to golfer’s elbow or other spine and joint complaints in Malaysia.
+So, if you have a golfer‘s elbow, the first thing you need to look is to see if you have your muscles, especially the flexor muscles assessed by our clinical experts.
 To reduce pain and to enjoy your favorite pass time (golf), you need muscle imbalances identified and corrected.

 The most common overlook practice error of any athlete is excessive overuse of muscles.
 In golf, there is a saying; “you drive for show, but put for the duo”!
 Perhaps the ones that believe and follow this saying are those with a painful wrist.
 We always encourage our golfing patients not to kill the ball (wallop the ball).
 Another common cause of golfer’s elbow is related to using improper clubs.
 Golfer and Tennis players must use the proper fitting sporting equipment.
 The golf clubs or the tennis racquet must be of appropriate length and weight, matching the physical characteristics of the player.
-Clubs that are too long, too short or too small can lead to golfer elbow or injury.
+Clubs that are too long, too short, or too small can lead to golfer elbow or injury.